Federation of Indian Fantasy Sports: History

-The organization was founded in 2017 as the Indian Federation of Sports Gaming and is registered under Section 8 of the Indian Companies Act, 2013.
-Former Supreme Court Justice Arjan Kumar Sikri serves as the organization's ombudsman and ethics officer.
+FIFS was founded as the Indian Federation of Sports Gaming or IFSG in 2017.
+They are registered under section 8 of the Indian Companies Act, 2013.
+It is the only regulatory and representative body of the fantasy sports industry in India.
+Former judge of the Supreme Court of India, Justice Arjan Kumar Sikri has been appointed as the organization's ombudsman and ethics officer.